ledenmat/pCQO-mis-benchmark/README.md

 # pCQO-MIS v1 #

 ## Description ##
-This repository houses the code for a submission titled: "Parallelized Clique-Inspired Differentiable Quadratic Optimization For the Maximum Independent Set Problem" (pCQO-MIS).
+This repository houses the code for (pCQO-MIS) method.
 The goal of this repository is to provide tools and implementations for the experiments performed in the submission.

 - [pCQO-MIS v1](#pcqo-mis-v1)
   - [Description](#description)